A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Methods

 \subsection{Assessment of Emulated SR and Cloud Products}

-Due to the challenges associated with obtaining ground truth reflectance observations, comparison with an existing, comprehensively validated product can be used to assess the performance of a new reflectance product \cite{feng2012quality}.
-Our methodology for assessment of emulated data products follows standard methods for assessment of a reflectance product.
+Validation of surface reflectance products against in situ measurements would result in uncertainties due to the presence of mixed pixels at remote sensor's spatial resolution \cite{li2011retrieval, guo2020analysis}.
+Therefore, comparison with an existing, comprehensively validated product can be used to assess the performance of a new reflectance product \cite{feng2012quality}.
+Here, it is worthwhile to note that analysis and interpretation of the emulated data are performed in comparison to the lookup table prepared for MAIAC.
+These lookup tables are an approximation of a fundamentally approximate model and contain associated uncertainties \cite{maiac1}.
+The task of the emulator can be posed as learning a smooth interpolation of the MAIAC lookup table.
 As both the MAIAC SR and emulator SR are predicted from AHI TOA reflectance, all pixels are guaranteed coincident, coangled and colocated, and can be directly compared.

-For clear sky pixels, agreement and error between MAIAC and emulator SR are evaluated for each solar reflective band.
-Additionally, the ability of the emulator to discriminate between clear sky and non-clear sky pixels is evaluated in the assessment of the emulator cloud product.
-To evaluate stability of emulator performance under varied land cover conditions, results are presented for performance common MODIS land cover classifications.
+Additionally, we evaluate the ability of the emulator to discriminate between clear sky and non-clear sky pixels.
+To evaluate stability of emulator performance under varied conditions, results are presented for performance for the nine common most MODIS land cover classifications and four seasons.